 The A2J Fellowship addresses this by placing law graduates into partnering NGOs for 10 months to undertake quasi-legal capacity building projects, which aim to enhance NGOs’ internal capacity to handle cases with legal elements.

-Even though our Fellow will not be giving any legal advice, they will be working on capacity-building projects such as developing a case database, legal education for the NGOs’ staff and its beneficiaries, and research for policy advocacy, etc. These skills and projects can be integrated in the NGOs and allow it to become more self-sustainable, such that the NGO can continue to make use of the capacity building even after the Fellow leaves.
+Even though our Fellow will not be giving any legal advice, they will be working on capacity-building projects such as developing a case database, organising legal clinics for the NGO's service targets, and providing legal education for the NGOs’ staff and its service targets, etc. These skills and projects can be integrated in the NGOs and allow it to become more self-sustainable, such that the NGO can continue to make use of the capacity building even after the Fellow leaves.

 The limited ability of NGOs in using relevant legislation, common law, and legal procedures to aid their clients in solving legal problems directly impacts the grassroots communities they serve and their access to justice.

 According to PILnet’s study, the lack of internal legal expertise has impeded NGOs from (i) providing early legal assistance to prevent clients from having to go down the route of litigation; (ii) providing suitable and targeted legal information to clients; (iii) following up on the legal advice provided by lawyers in the interim (between meetings); and (iv) handling urgent cases (e.g. where injunction has to be sought / there is a short time-limit for the claim).

 The Access to Justice Fellowship’s aim is for our Fellows to develop sustainable models that fit with the long-term legal needs of the NGOs, and in turn strengthen their ability in serving grassroots communities.